gotrash/theme/site/content/docs/5.3/migration.md

 ---
 layout: docs
 title: Migrating to v5
-description: Track and review changes to the Bootstrap source files, documentation, and components to help you migrate from v4 to v5.
+description: Track and review changes to the GoTrash Theme source files, documentation, and components to help you migrate from v4 to v5.
 group: migration
 aliases: "/migration/"
 toc: true